wso2/docs-choreo-dev/en/docs/develop-components/manage-component-source-configurations.md

 !!! note
     -  The `component-config.yaml` and `endpoints.yaml` files will eventually be deprecated and replaced by the `component.yaml` file.
-        - For details on how you can migrate to the `component.yaml` file from the `component-config.yaml` file, see [Migrate from the `component-config.yaml`](#migrate-from-the-component-configyaml-file).
-        - For details on how you can migrate to the `component.yaml` file from the `endpoints.yaml` file, see [Migrate from the `endpoints.yaml`](#migrate-from-the-endpointsyaml-file).
+        - For details on how to seamlessly update to the latest `component.yaml` file`, see [Update to the latest source configuration file](#update-to-the-latest-source-configuration-file).
     - Choreo prioritizes configuration files in the following order: `component.yaml` takes the highest precedence, followed by `component-config.yaml`, and then `endpoints.yaml`.

 ## Overview of the `component.yaml` file